StudioEtrange/docker-sickrage/README.md

 	http://localhost:SUPERVISOR_HTTP_WEB/

-## Github / docker repository
+## Notes on Github / Docker Hub Repository

-This github repository is linked to an automated build in docker offical registry.
+* This github repository is linked to an automated build in docker hub registry.

 	https://registry.hub.docker.com/u/studioetrange/docker-sickrage/

-_update.sh_ update and add new sickrage versions managed through this github repository, but you can use it only if you have owner access to this docker registry.
+* _update.sh_ is an admin script which update and add new sickrage versions.
+This script do not auto create missing tag in docker hub webui.
+It is only for admin/owner purpose.